irontec/ivozprovider/doc/sphinx/brand/peering/carrier_servers.rst

         IP:PORT of this field.

     Requires Authentication
-        Some Peering contracts validate our platform by IP, others require each session that we want to establish.
+        Some Carriers validate our platform by IP, others require each session that we want to establish.
 For this last case, this section allows to configure user and password for this authentication.